MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning: Releted Work

-However, the above methods are only applicable to homogeneous graphs, and most data in real scenarios are difficult to be characterized by homogeneous graphs.
-For example, scholar nodes and paper nodes in an academic graph cannot be treated indiscriminately.
-Similarly, the signature relationship between scholars and papers and the publication relationship between papers and journals also should be treated differently.
-Some experts and scholars have also made a lot of explorations to improve the representation ability of GNNs for heterogeneous graphs.
-The HAN model\cite{wang2019heterogeneous} is an optimized version based on the model of GAT\cite{velivckovic2017graph}.
+Some early GNNs\cite {bruna2013spectral, shuman2013emerging, kipf2016semi, hamilton2017inductive,velivckovic2017graph, schlichtkrull2018modeling, zhou2019multi, geng2019spatiotemporal} are only applicable to homogeneous graphs while most data in real scenarios are difficult to characterize by homogeneous graphs\cite{cen2019representation}.
+For example, scholar nodes and paper nodes in an academic graph cannot be treated homogeneously.
+Similarly, the relationship between scholars and papers and the publication relationship between papers and journals should also be treated differently.
+Indeed, a number of attempts have been made to improve the representation ability of GNNs for heterogeneous graphs.
+The HAN model\cite{wang2019heterogeneous} is an optimized version based on the GAT model\cite{velivckovic2017graph}.
 The model first specifies multiple different metapaths, leverages multiple GATs to learn the node representation of the homogeneous network generated by each path, and then designs semantic-level attention to merge the representation results under different metapaths.
-The experimental result demonstrates that the model can better integrate richer semantic information.
-But the existing methods can only aggregate the information of multi-hop neighbors by stacking multi-layer GNNs.
-Some existing studies have shown that simply stacking multiple layers in GNNs will bring about problems such as gradient vanishing and over smoothing of node attributes\cite{li2019deepgcns,xue2020multi}.
-In order to tackle this problem, G. Li et al.\cite{li2019deepgcns} borrow the idea of ResNet\cite{he2016deep} in image processing, so that GNNs can also build dozens of layers of deep network structures like CNNs\cite{he2016deep,huang2017densely}.
-However, such a transitional way of aggregating information will cause information loss or the introduction of noise.
-Xue et al.\cite{xue2020multi} aggregate neighborhood information at different hops by attention mechanism and can selectively extract significant multi-hop features.
-However, it can only be applied to homogeneous graphs, so it is urgent to study the problem of effective information aggregation of multi-hop neighbors in heterogeneous graphs.
+The experimental results demonstrate that the model can better integrate richer semantic information.